 One of the hallmarks of the modern evolution of technology has been the proliferation of data.
 That’s just as true in the corporate development world as it is everywhere else.
 Some of that data includes the funding announcements and news mentioned above.
 Many platforms build on that data, including Crunchbase, PitchBook, and CapIQ.

 Other data includes social media (like Twitter or LinkedIn), user-generated content (like blog posts), and contact enrichment (work history, location, etc. driven by platforms like FullContact).
 The best modern CRM software suites will pull in these sources of data enrichment automatically, augmenting your deal management experience with information from across the internet.

 Integrated Best-of-Breed Products

-In the same vein as email integration, there are many, many different types of integrations that have become more common with modern deal tracking software.
+In the same vein as email integration, there are many different types of integrations that have become more common with modern deal tracking software.
 This is natural – as deal processes become more complex and digitized, more technology solutions have emerged to help streamline them.

-In the face of that growing complexity, the historical path (across corporate development and many other functions) was try to adopt one system that tried to do all things.
+In the face of that growing complexity, the historical path (across corporate development and many other functions) was to try to adopt one system that tried to do all things.
 However, with the increasing connectivity that modern software has with other solutions, there’s been a shift towards adopting the best software for each distinct task.